 - It’s fun - we LOVE bringing a bottle of Come Together to a casual backyard party.
 In fact, we just did this over Labor Day!
 It’s quaffable, low ABV, and a fun little bottle to bring for people who maybe aren’t as familiar with Piquette.

-- It’s “recycled” - it’s no secret that we’re trying to be as sustainable as we can in our business, like with our 1% for the Planet and Carbon Fund memberships.
+- It’s “recycled” - it’s no secret that we’re trying to be as sustainable as we can in our business, like with our 1% for the Planet membership.
 We love the idea of taking something that may be discarded and stretching it even further!
 That said, pomace can also be composted or fed to farm animals.
 Yay sustainability!

 - It tastes really good - how can you beat a light, frizzante beverage served chilled on a warm summer day?

 There are winemakers all over the place making Piquette, so this is by no means going to be a comprehensive list!
 That said, here’s a few of our favorites:

 In addition to making a ton of amazing wines from classic wine grapes grown in Maryland, Old Westminster has a ton of piquettes in both the bottled and canned variety!

 Located in the Hudson River Valley, Wild Arc Farm has been making amazing piquette’s for a number of years now.
 Highly recommend!

 Another well known Piquette maker in Oregon.
 The Marigny's piquette is a combination of red and white grapes that go through the second pressing together and create a very tasty blend!

 So next time you’re thirsting for something to drink, don’t want to overthink it, and want something new, maybe you should reach for a bottle (or can) of piquette!